Chart Color Schemes

 Maryville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Maryville's dwellings, as recorded in the latest Census, consisted of 62.4% houses and 37.6% other dwellings.
+Maryville's dwellings, as per the latest Census, consisted of 62.4% houses and 37.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
-Home ownership in Maryville was at 34.3%, with the remaining dwellings either mortgaged (34.9%) or rented (30.8%).
-The median monthly mortgage repayment in Maryville was $2,000, higher than Non-Metro NSW's average of $1,962 and the national average of $1,863.
-The median weekly rent in Maryville was $505, significantly higher than Non-Metro NSW's figure of $400 and the national average of $375.
+Home ownership in Maryville was 34.3%, with mortgaged dwellings at 34.9% and rented at 30.8%.
+The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,962.
+The median weekly rent in Maryville was $505, compared to Non-Metro NSW's $400.
+Nationally, Maryville's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing